-- 11.01 School districts and service providers must ensure all school transportation vehicles are systematically inspected, maintained and repaired to ensure that school transportation vehicles are in safe and proper operating condition. - 11.02 School districts and service providers shall have a system to document preventative maintenance, reported defects and repairs made to school transportation vehicles. - 11.03 School districts and service providers shall maintain separate files for each school transportation vehicle with documentation of all annual inspections, all preventative maintenance and all reported damage, defects or deficiencies and the corresponding repair and maintenance performed. - 11.04 Any identified damage, defect or deficiency of a school transportation vehicle must be reported to the school district or service provider which: - 11.04(a) Could affect the safety of operation of the school transportation vehicle, or - 11.04(b) Could result in a mechanical breakdown of the school transportation vehicle, or - 11.04(c) Results in noncompliance with Colorado Minimum Standards Governing School Transportation Vehicles (1 CCR 301-25) and/or manufacturer's specifications.
+- 11.01 School districts, charter schools and service providers must ensure all school transportation vehicles are systematically inspected, maintained and repaired to ensure that school transportation vehicles are in safe and proper operating condition. - 11.02 School districts, charter schools and service providers shall have a system to document preventative maintenance, reported defects and repairs made to school transportation vehicles. - 11.03 School districts, charter schools and service providers shall maintain separate files for each school transportation vehicle with documentation of all annual inspections, all preventative maintenance and all reported damage, defects or deficiencies and the corresponding repair and maintenance performed. - 11.04 Any identified damage, defect or deficiency of a school transportation vehicle must be reported to the school district, charter schools or service provider which:

-11.05 Documentation for reported defects must include all of the following:

-11.05(a) The name of f the school district or service provider.
-11105(u) incinative of 50600 arser ree or service provider.

-- 11.05(b) Date and time the report was submitted. - 11.05(c) All damage, defects or deficiencies of the school transportation vehicle.

-- 11.05(d) The name of the individual who prepared the report. - 11.06 Following a reported damage, defect or deficiency of a school transportation vehicle, school districts and service providers or a representative agent must repair the reported damage, defects or deficiencies, or document that no repair is necessary, ensuring that the vehicle is in safe and proper operating condition prior to transporting students. - 11.07 School districts and service providers shall not transport students in a school transportation vehicle which is not in safe and proper operating condition.
-A school transportation vehicle shall be designated as "out-of-service" by a school district or service provider, a school transportation annual inspector or the CDE School Transportation Unit. - 11.07(a) Exemption Any school transportation vehicle discovered to be in an unsafe condition while being operated on the highway, roadway or private road may be continued in operation only to the nearest place where repairs can safely be affected.
-Such operation shall be conducted only if it is less hazardous to the public than to permit the vehicle to remain on the highway, roadway or private road.
+- 11.04(a) Could affect the safety of operation of the school transportation vehicle, or - 11.04(b) Could result in a mechanical breakdown of the school transportation vehicle, or - 11.04(c) Results in noncompliance with Colorado Minimum Standards Governing School Transportation Vehicles (1 CCR 301-25) and/or manufacturer's specifications. - 11.05 Documentation for reported defects must include all of the following: - 11.05(a) The name of the school district, charter school or service provider. - 11.05(b) Date and time the report was submitted. - 11.05(c) All damage, defects or deficiencies of the school transportation vehicle. - 11.05(d) The name of the individual who prepared the report. - 11.06 Following a reported damage, defect or deficiency of a school transportation vehicle, school districts, charter schools and service providers or a representative agent must repair the reported damage, defects or deficiencies, or document that no repair is necessary, ensuring that the vehicle is in safe and proper operating condition prior to transporting students. - 11.07 School districts, charter schools and service providers shall not transport students in a school transportation vehicle which is not in safe and proper operating condition.
+A school transportation vehicle shall be designated as "out-of-service" by a school district, charter schools or service provider, a school transportation annual inspector or the CDE School Transportation Unit. - 11.07(a) Exemption Any school transportation vehicle discovered to be in an unsafe condition while being operated on the highway, roadway or private road may be continued in operation only to the nearest place where repairs can safely be affected.
+Such operation shall be conducted only if it is less hazardous to the public than to permit the vehicle to remain on the highway, roadway or private road. - 11.08 Following a school transportation vehicle being placed "out-of-service", a school district, charter school service provider or a representative agent must make required repairs, ensuring that the vehicle is in safe and proper operating condition prior to transporting students.
+In the event of being placed "out-of-service" during an annual inspection, the school transportation vehicle must successfully pass a CDE annual inspection prior to transporting students.